mattearl/m3u8-parse-sort/README.md

-# HLS Playlist Parse and Sorter
+# HLS Playlist Parse and Sort

 ## Overview

-The **HLS Playlist Parse and Sorter** is a command-line application and library written in Rust.
+The **HLS Playlist Parse and Sort** is a command-line application and library written in Rust.
 It provides functionality to fetch, parse, and sort M3U8 master playlists.
-The application allows you to sort streams, media tracks, and I-frame streams by multiple criteria, such as bandwidth, resolution, codecs, and more.
+The application allows you to sort stream variants, media tracks, and I-Frame streams by multiple criteria, such as bandwidth, resolution, codecs, and more.

 ### Key Features